-Risk management is a disciplined approach to identify, analyse, assess, and control unacceptable risk to minimize the volatility of financial results, drive sustainable earnings and protect the Bank's brand and reputation.
+BANA India operates in accordance with the Global Risk Framework established by Bank of America Corporation ("BAC") which serves as the foundation for consistent and effective management of risks facing BAC and its subsidiaries.
 The Bank takes a comprehensive approach to risk management, integrating it with strategic, capital, and financial operating plans.
 Risk management and capital utilization are integral parts of the strategic planning process and are considered throughout the process to align the Business strategies with capital considerations and risk appetite of the bank.

 The Risk Appetite is in alignment with the Bank's business strategy and is also integrated with the annual BANA India ICAAP which is a key document to review strategic plans.